Dog Day Afternoon

 Brand, logo, and website design for local Brooklyn hot dog joint.

 Dog Day Afternoon, a relatively new business at the time, had not yet established a website or brand.
-This proved difficult for customers to find open times and menu options, and in a post-covid era, trust that they were still in business!
-The restaurant had also been utilizing an illustration for it's logo, making scalability and versatility a challenge.
+This proved difficult for customers to find menu options, business hours and, in a post-covid era, feel confident that they were still in business!
+The restaurant had been utilizing a detailed illustration for it's logo, making scalability and versatility a challenge.

 Considerations

-The owners are personable and community oriented, becoming instant friends with anyone and everyone.
-The shop reflects this, with a PacMan machine, records to be purchased, and comic, movie, and music artwork that anyone could connect to.
+The owners are personable and community oriented, becoming instant friends with anyone who enters the shop.
+The shop's aesthetic is just as welcoming featuring a PacMan machine, records for sale, and comic, movie, and music artwork that anyone could connect to.

 Client